The following turf management tips have been provided by Australian Lawn Fanatics #auslf.

 Once your thatch has been removed, or is under control, now it’s time to look at surface and subsoil compaction.
 Does water simply run off when it rains?
 Do you have high traffic areas from the kids or dog(s)?
 If your struggling from hard soil compaction and there is evidence of moss that appeared during winter, now is the perfect time to aerate.
 Coring or solid tine aeration is best performed by a machine.
 However, if you have the time and a pitchfork go for your life.
 Aeration will help with the transfer of oxygen and allow an easy path for nutrients to access the rootzone and aide water retention through the voids that have been formed during aerating.

 Topdressing is just as important as any other step and in most cases the most important step in undertaking turf renovations.
 This is your chance to sort out any imperfections and or undulations in your lawn.
 What to use?
 Well that’s completely up to the individual and circumstances as some prefer organic material, some prefer sandy loam soil and some go straight out sand.
 By now you will have a fair understanding of your profile and what you need.
-The best is USGA sand that’s blended with amendments.
-A medium to fine washed sand is also good as it should not contain weed seeds.
+The best is USGA sand that’s blended with soil amendments (fertiliser).
+A medium or medium to fine washed sand is also good as it should not contain weed seeds.
 However, washed sand contains no nutrient content.
 There are numerous benefits of topdressing with sand, including that it doesn’t compact and allows the water and nutrients to flow freely into the rootzone.
 The downside of a soil based topdress is you really don’t know what you’re going to get these days and it could well be full of weed seeds.

 Don’t undo everything at this stage and forget the prevention of all those turf pests that tend to feed on our lawns through the growing season.
 The surface is open and access to your soil is at a premium after aeration.
 It is a good time to spray Acelepryn and create that residual barrier.
 This will allow the plant to uptake the insecticide and give you protection for up to 6 months.
 Acelepryn and other insecticides are not turf specific so keep that in mind.
 Prevention is better than cure.